digitalocean/Kubernetes-Starter-Kit-Developers/06-setup-backup-restore/trilio.md

 By default, when installing `TVK` via `Helm`, there is no `Free Trial` license installed automatically.
 You can always go to the `Trilio` website and generate a new [license](https://www.trilio.io/plans) for your cluster that suits your needs (for example, you can pick the `basic license` type that lets you run `TrilioVault` indefinetly if your `cluster capacity` doesn't exceed `10 nodes`).
 A free trial license lets you run `TVK` for `one month` on `unlimited` cluster nodes.

 **Notes:**
 - **TrilioVault is free of charge for Kubernetes clusters with up to 100000 nodes for DigitalOcean users.
-User can follow below steps to create a license specifically created for DO users**
+They can follow below steps to create a special license available for DO customers only**
 - `Starter Kit` examples rely on a `Cluster` license type to function properly.

 ### Creating and Checking TVK Application Licensing

-Please run below command to see if license:
+Please run below command to create a new license for your cluster (it is managed via the `License` CRD):

 ```shell
 kubectl apply -f 06-setup-backup-restore/assets/manifests/triliovault/tvk_install_license.yaml